OsakiTsukiko/GodotOSOS/readme.md

 # GodotOSOS
 ### What is it?
-Its basically a small operating system build around the godot project GodotOS by popcar2 based on Arch Linux. (made with archiso)
+Its basically a small operating system build around the godot project [GodotOS by popcar2](https://github.com/popcar2/GodotOS) and based on Arch Linux. (made with archiso)

 ### How to build
 Arch Wiki: https://wiki.archlinux.org/title/archiso